Skip to main content

 Fizkes/Shutterstock

-Feeling guilt after a misdeed is normal and can often be remedied by apologizing and taking steps to make up for whatever pain or offense has been caused.
-But many feel guilt that is out of proportion to the harm they have caused, or even disconnected from any real harm.
+Feeling guilt after a misdeed is normal and can often be relieved by apologizing and taking steps to make up for whatever pain or offense has been caused.
+But many feel guilt that is out of proportion to the harm they have caused.
 In such cases, it may be necessary to reflect on the reasons for one’s feelings of guilt—perhaps in conversation with a counselor or therapist, especially when an underlying mental health condition may be involved.

 Why do I feel guilty about everything?

-Though pervasive feelings of guilt are not necessarily a sign of an underlying mental health condition, they can be.
-Widely used criteria include regular feelings of “excessive or inappropriate guilt” among the symptoms of major depressive disorder and bipolar disorder, and guilt plays a role in other disorders as well.
-The guilt may be related to repeatedly thinking about minor failures or stem from things that are not actually within a person’s control.
+Although pervasive feelings of guilt are not necessarily a sign of an underlying mental health condition, they can be.
+Widely used criteria in the diagnosis of major depressive disorder and bipolar disorder include the presence of regular feelings of excessive or inappropriate guilt.
+Guilt plays a role in other disorders as well, notably obsessive-compulsive disorder and anxiety.
+Guilt may be related to over-assuming responsibility for events or repeatedly thinking about minor failures, even from those that are not actually within a person’s control.

 Can you feel guilty for something that isn’t your fault?

 Yes.
 Someone may feel survivor guilt despite bearing no responsibility for circumstances that have harmed others.
-People with certain kinds of mental illness may feel unwarranted guilt as part of their condition—such as guilt for “bad” intrusive thoughts, in the case of obsessive compulsive disorder (OCD).
+People with certain kinds of mental illness may feel unwarranted guilt as part of their condition—such as guilt for having “bad” intrusive thoughts, in the case of obsessive compulsive disorder (OCD)

 Essential Reads